 B.S.
 Biomedical Engineering, Rutgers University–New Brunswick, 2023

-Email: bb569 [at] rutgers [dot] edu
+bb569 [at] rutgers [dot] edu

 MS Students

 B.S.
-Chemical Engineering, Rutgers University–New Brunswick, 2024
+Chemical and Biochemical Engineering, Rutgers University-New Brunswick, 2025

-Email: sns173 [at] rutgers [dot] edu
+kc1228 [at] rutgers [dot] edu

 Undergraduate Researchers